 Snowmobiling is a great sport, and our family rides together every year.
 Unfortunately, there are also snowmobile accidents in Minnesota every year.
-In the winter of 2012 – 2013, the Minnesota Department of Natural Resources reported eight snowmobile fatal accidents and 160 snowmobile accidents where a rider was injured.
+In one recent winter, the Minnesota Department of Natural Resources reported eight snowmobile fatal accidents and 160 snowmobile accidents where a rider was injured.
 Those were just the reported injury accidents that year, many snowmobile accident injury cases our attorneys handle in MN are not even reported to the DNR.

 TYPES OF SNOWMOBILE ACCIDENTS IN MN

-Of the eight MN snowmobile accident cases where someone was killed in 2012 – 2013, there was alcohol or drugs involved in five of them.
-Only one of the eight death cases involved a snowmobile struck by struck by a car.
+Of the eight MN snowmobile accident cases where someone was killed, there was alcohol or drugs involved in five of them.
+Only one of the eight death cases involved a snowmobile struck by a car.
 The other seven were either because of a snowmobile falling through the ice or hitting a stationary object.
 The DNR does not break out causes of snowmobile accident injury cases, but in our snowmobile accident attorneys’ experience, reckless driving resulting in tipping or the snowmobile crashing into a stationary object is the number one cause.
-However, our MN snowmobile accident lawyers also see too many cases where a snowmobile collides with another snowmobile or is hit by a car or truck.
+However, our best MN snowmobile accident lawyers also see too many cases where a snowmobile collides with another snowmobile or is hit by a car or truck.

 YOUR RIGHTS AFTER A SNOWMOBILE ACCIDENT INJURY